 Many scientists have shown the connection between N deposition and species changes in the natural environment, and to changes in the USDA-controlled national forests.
 N enrichment could be decreasing both species diversity and abundance of plants (16).

-Since in many agricultural situations, N is used as a fertilizer, many of our recently noted agricultural articles have used NRSP-3 data in nitrogen balance questions in agricultural research (e.g. 17).
+Since in many agricultural situations, N is used as a fertilizer, many of our recently noted agricultural articles have used NRSP-3 data in nitrogen balance questions in agricultural research (e.g., 17).
 Many researchers are looking for the importance of deposition in agricultural situations and looking at how new agricultural practices will affect N flow (18).

 National Issue of Air Quality